jupyterhub/jupyterhub-idle-culler/README.md

   running.

-Finally, note that a Jupyter Notebook server can shut itself down without without intervention by the `jupyterhub-idle-culler` if `NotebookApp.shutdown_no_activity_timeout` is configured.
+Finally, note that a Jupyter Notebook server can shut itself down without without intervention by jupyterhub-idle-culler if `NotebookApp.shutdown_no_activity_timeout` is configured.